-HOW TO ALIGN SOA based IT SYSTEMS WITH CHANGING STRATEGIES (Part II) ?
+HOW TO ALIGN SOA based IT SYSTEMS WITH CHANGING BUSINESS STRATEGIES ? - (Part II)

-STEPS OF THE "GOAL-DRIVEN SOA" DEVELOPMENT PROCESS FROM REQUIREMENTS TOWARDS THE SOFTWARE IMPLEMENTATION LEVEL USING THE OMG's SoaML, BMM and MDA STANDARDS with ENTERPRISE ARCHITECT (EA) from Sparxsystems
+STEPS OF THE "GOAL-DRIVEN SOA" DEVELOPMENT PROCESS FROM REQUIREMENTS TOWARDS THE SOFTWARE IMPLEMENTATION LEVEL USING THE OPEN GROUP's TOGAF Architecture Framework AND THE OMG's SoaML, BMM and MDA STANDARDS

-Notice : In the previous section of this case study, we have shown how to identify and structure 'Business Capabilities" starting by high-level business goals.
-This section shows the following steps :
+Notice : In the previous section of this SOA alignment process illustrated on a case study, we have shown how to identify and structure 'Business Capabilities" of the Business Motivation Layer starting by high-level business goals.

-This step allows us to describe business processes that realize Goal-Driven Services and service points of a business capability.
+This step allows us to describe business processes that realize the Goal-Driven Service (orchestrator) and service points of a business capability.

 The figure 3 below illustrates a description of the business process that realizes the GDBS Visitor [Registration].